avito-tech/test-asap/README.md

 ## testAsap.stop()
 `testAsap.start` stops stubs proxy server and browser.
 It returns promise which will be resolved when everything was stopped.

-## testAsap.stubs
+## testAsap.stub
-`testAsap.stubs` contains Sinon.JS stubs used for programming proxy server behavior.
+`testAsap.stub` contains Sinon.JS stubs used for programming proxy server behavior.
 It contains `http` and `https` stubs used in this way:
 ```javascript
 stub.https.withArgs(
     sinon.match.has('url', sinon.match('/rest/text/terms/'))